Offered by the Department of Statistics

 In addition, students are expected to pay registration fees, library fees and examination fees.

-A non-refundable application fee of Rs.
-2000/- should be credited to University of Colombo, Account No. 314052200007.
+- A non-refundable application fee of Rs.
+2000/- should be credited to “University of Colombo, account at the People’s Bank, Thimbirigasyaya Branch, using the Application Fee code 314052500004”.
 Payments should only be made at People’s Bank branches island wide.

 Course Schedule / Facilities